adamdelancey/ms3-tips/README.md

     1. Be able to create, read, update and delete all tips on the site.
         - *If the admin logs into their 'admin' account, then they have a new option in the navbar - Manage All.
 This allows the user to see all of the available tips and edit and delete them as their choosing.
-Using jinja templating, I have ensured that this page is only available to view if the user logged in as the admin, therefore avoiding other users forcing their way onto the page.
+Using jinja templating, I have ensured that this page is only available to view if the user is logged in as the admin, therefore avoiding other users forcing their way onto the page.
         If not, the following error appears:*
         <p><img src="documentation/screenshots/access-denied.jpg"></p>

-        *Additionally, once edited, every user will then know that the tip has been amended by the admin to reflect that the most updated version was created by the admin, not the user.
+        *Additionally, once edited, every user will then know that the tip has been amended by the admin to reflect that the most updated version was edited by the admin, not created by the user.
 This then appears as:*
         <p><img src="documentation/screenshots/admin-tip.jpg"></p>